-7.2 Fairy Meadow Major Town Centre
+5.27.2 Fairy Meadow Major Town Centre

-- 1. The Fairy Meadow Major Town centre is concentrated on the Princes Highway between Cambridge Avenue / Daisy Street to the north and Guest Avenue to the south. - 2.
-Any new retail development shall be contained and consolidated within the confines of the existing Fairy Meadow retail and business centre. - 3.
-Special emphasis should be directed towards the consolidation and the development of a more cohesive built form.
+- The Fairy Meadow retail and business Major Town centre is concentrated on the Princes Highway between Cambridge Avenue / Daisy Street to the north and Guest Avenue to the south. - Any new retail development shall be contained and consolidated within the confines of the existing Fairy Meadow retail and business centre. - Special emphasis should be directed towards the consolidation and the development of a more cohesive built form.

-1. This precinct contains three (3) separate blocks on the eastern side of the Princes Highway and is bounded by the Princes Highway, Norman Street, Daisy Street, Elliotts Road, Grafton Street and Bourke Street.
+This precinct contains three (3) separate blocks on the eastern side of the Princes Highway and is bounded by the Princes Highway, Norman Street, Daisy Street, Elliots Road, Grafton Street and Bourke Street.